facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 - `label`: the label to use for this locale
 - `direction`: `ltr` (default) or `rtl` (for [right-to-left languages](https://developer.mozilla.org/en-US/docs/Glossary/rtl) like Arabic, Hebrew, etc.)
 - `htmlLang`: BCP 47 language tag to use in `<html lang="...">` and in `<link ... hreflang="...">`
+- `baseUrl`: the baseUrl to use for this locale

 ### `noIndex` {#noindex}